 Underwater treadmill rehabilitation is an effective form of medical treatment for pets.
 While water therapy can be beneficial to many pets, it is generally not recommended for pets with respiratory or cardiac disease due to the increased resistance which can be stressful on the body.
 It is also not ideal for pets that have skin sutures from recent surgeries.
 As with any new form of treatment, it’s important to consult with your veterinarian before undergoing therapy to ensure that your pet is evaluated properly.

 For the right pets, water rehabilitation with equipment such as water treadmills can be highly beneficial to your pet.
-At first, water therapy can be very slow and the dog or cat may become tired easily.
-With regular exercise, the pet will be able to increase its stride and exercise better without assistance.
+At first, water therapy can be very slow and the pet may tire easily.
+With regular exercise, the pet will be able to increase its stride and exercise without assistance.
 Many signs of pain will decrease over time and the pet will most likely obtain better health and wellness.